Admissions

 Review Process

-Applications will be reviewed by our Admissions team.
+Applications will be reviewed by our Admissions Office staff.
 Each application is evaluated holistically.
-If offered admission, an applicant is admitted into one course determined to be the best fit, taking into consideration applicant course preferences, overall suitability and preparation for the course, and space available.
+If offered admission, an applicant is admitted into one course determined to be the best fit, taking into consideration applicant course preferences, overall suitability and preparation for the course, and available space.

 Memorial Quad arch on Stanford Campus.